What Production Accountants Need in a Document Management System

 The fact that we are shipping 10 people to the shooting location to process accounts payable and petty cash receipts in the 21st century is just insane.
 Your tool should be cloud-based so you can work remotely with a single production assistant on the ground.
 This lets you work with people you trust no matter where a project films.

 You probably have your own system for describing transactions in your ledger.
 Your document management system should give you freedom to describe your transactions as you see fit.

 You should be able to review, approve, and audit what the location accountant does in real-time.
 You should be able to see if documents are processed and moving forward.
 You should be able to identify a bottleneck if a production accountant is in over their head, doesn't have enough labor, or just doesn't know what they're doing.

 Rather than retrain your entire team and crew, you want a system that looks, feels, and behaves like a traditional production accounting process.
 For instance, crew know how to fill out a petty cash envelope, so the digital version of that task should look and feel the same.

 You need a system that is standalone and not integrated into the antiquated accounting systems that the payroll services force on us.
 We struggle every day to make their antiquated software that was built in 1990 work, why would we want more of that.
+The last thing we want are the fucking payroll service clowns making decisions about how we store our digital paper.
 The system should function like the paper process that we currently use when filling in a filing cabinet with hanging folders, manila folders, file labels and reams of paper.